 FLS have extensive woodland HIA data and results.
 Their view is that as their woodland condition impacts are satisfactory then their adjacent open range, by default, is also satisfactory and within the DMG target.
-FLS recently published a draft FLS Drimnatorran and Glenhurich Land Management Plans (LMPs), which contain more detail on their HIA.
-Land management plan consultations - Forestry and Land Scotland FLS are invited to summarise their HIA data for inclusion into our DMP.
+FLS recently published Drimnatorran and Glenhurich Land Management Plans (LMPs), which contain more detail on their HIA. https://forestryandland.gov.scot/what-we-do/planning/active .
+FLS are invited to summarise their HIA data for inclusion into our DMP.